 Where is the Abhainn Greadhain community hydro scheme?

-How much electricity will it produce
+How much electricity does it produce?

 What type of Hydro Scheme is It?